hashicorp/serf/website/source/docs/agent/options.html.markdown

   introduces support for non-consistent ports across the cluster.
 For more information, see the [compatibility page](/docs/compatibility.html).

+* `-iface` - This flag can be used to provide a binding interface.
+It can be used instead of `-bind` if the interface is known but not the address.
+This flag also affects the multicast device used for `-discover`.

 * `-advertise` - The advertise flag is used to change the address that we advertise to other nodes in the cluster.
 By default, the bind address is advertised.
 However, in some cases (specifically NAT traversal), there may